nuhu-ibrahim/stadium-management-system/readme.rst

 ###################
 How to Install
 ###################
-Create a database with the name "stadium" then import file stadium.sql in the /db folder to the newly created database.
+Create a database with the name "stadium_management" then import file stadium_management.sql in the project root folder to the newly created database.

 ###################
 Final note